logo Friday, July 30, 2010

 Post Back to Registry Valet

-Once the customer has made a purchase from a gift registry or wish list, you may optionally update the registry or wish list using Registry Valet's "Post Back" feature.
+Once the customer has made a purchase from a gift registry or wish list, you may optionally update the gift registry or wish list using the "Post Back" feature.
+There are two methods for accomplishing this:

-This feature requires a little bit of technical expertise and your cart system must support the following:
+This option requires a little bit of technical expertise and your cart software must support the following:

-2. Your cart system must allow you to add a hidden form post to the final receipt page.
+2. Your cart software must allow you to add a hidden form post to the final receipt page.
 This means that you will need access to the source code for your cart system.
-If you do not have access to the source ocde for your cart system, contact the manufacturer and ask them to contact us, we will be happy to assist them with integrating Registry Valet into their cart system.
+If you do not have access to the source code for your cart system, contact the manufacturer and ask them to contact us, we will be happy to assist them with integrating Registry Valet software into their cart software free of charge.

 An Overview of the Post Back Process